-This course introduces the fundamental concepts and principles of our knowledge of the Universe.
-The topics covered include the Earth, Solar System, stars, galaxies and evolution of the Universe.
+Introduction to Astronomy I presents the fundamental concepts and principles of the Universe.
+The topics covered include the Earth, solar system, stars, galaxies, and evolution of the Universe.
 The course is designed for students in non-science and career curricula.

-Prerequisites: MTH 030, MTH 050, or test into MTH 140 and Reading Proficiency.
+Prerequisites: MTH 050, or test into MTH 140, and Reading Proficiency.